mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 02 June 2025

-- The average temperature today is 14.96˚C,
+- The average temperature today is 15.86˚C,
-- With highs of 16.03˚C and lows of 14.41˚C,
+- With highs of 16.51˚C and lows of 15.38˚C,
-- It may feel like 14.05˚C with clear sky
+- It may feel like 14.86˚C with scattered clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.06m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 59%
+- The pressure is 1018hPa and humidity is 52%
 - The sun will rise at 03:54 and set at 20:18

 <!-- weather_marker ends -->